 All instances of encoding of the S-57 Object class RAPIDS and its binding attributes will be converted automatically to an instance of the S-101 Feature type Rapids during the automated conversion process.
 However the following exceptions apply:

-RAPIDS of type point will not be converted.
+RAPIDS of geometric primitive point will not be converted.
 Data Producers will be required to check their S-57 data holdings and address as appropriate.

 Waterfalls